raspberrypilearning/fart-detector/WORKSHEET.md

 *Note:* it's important to remember that the heater in the air quality sensor needs to have warmed up before this will work.
 So if you turn off your Pi now and come back to this later, you may need to wait a few minutes for the heater to warm up from cold before you can get a successful calibration.

 If it goes all the way up to 15 and you see the `Could not calibrate` message, then just wait a minute or two and run the code again.
+Depending on the background air quality, temperature and humidity it can take anywhere up to 20 minutes to calibrate.
+If you experience problems in this area see the *Troubleshooting* section at the end.

 ### Optional activity using a multimeter